canjs/canjs/docs/can-guides/introduction/technical.md

 ### Faster, more stable framework releases

-Because CanJS’ pieces can push out updates independently, small bug fixes and performance enhancements can be released immediately, with much lower risk.
+Because CanJS’s pieces can push out updates independently, small bug fixes and performance enhancements can be released immediately, with much lower risk.
 For example, if a bug is observed and fixed in can-compute, a new version of can-compute will be pushed out that day, as soon as tests pass.

 By contrast, with the typical all-in-one structure, there will usually be a much longer delay between the can-compute bug fix and the next release.
 This is because making a new release for CanJS as a whole is a much more involved, risky endeavour.
 The can-compute change has to be tested much more rigorously against the framework as a whole.
 Plus there might be other changes in other areas in progress that need to land before the release can go out.